Karran Faucets Review & Rating Updated: March 21, 2024

 Bismuth is similar to lead – right next to lead on the periodic table of elements – but it is not harmful to humans.

-It is, however, very expensive.
-It is 300 times rarer than lead, even rarer than silver, which is why bismuth-brass alloys are considerably more expensive than leaded brass.
+It is, however, very rare – 300 times rarer than lead and even rarer than silver, which is why bismuth-brass alloys are much more expensive than leaded brass.

 This increased cost has encouraged many faucet manufacturers to use substitute materials where possible.